All Hail the King: Reception

 IGNs Cliff Wheatley gave All Hail the King a 9.4 out of 10.
 He said that it's "a return to the loveable personality of the hapless Trevor and a step forward for the larger Marvel Cinematic Universe.
 It has its twists that should satisfy both lovers and haters of Trevor Slattery.
 But it's the approach that Pearce takes with the material, from the kung-fu movie style credit sequences to the light-hearted tone that takes a sudden and jarring turn.
 Kingsley once again shines in the role of Slattery, aloof and ignorant, but more than happy to slide back into Mandarin mode if it will please his adoring fans.
 Pearce does go for some of the same jokes from Iron Man 3 in a sort of referential way, but it's nothing too damaging."

 Devin Faraci of Birth.Movies.Death called it "another excellent short film from the folks at Marvel Studios", which he felt deserved to be shown in theaters rather than just released on home media.
 He felt that the character of Slattery "was used the perfect amount in Iron Man Three, and giving him more screen time here, in a side project, feels the right way to return to him.
 Kingsley is having a blast, delivering plenty of wonderful jokes and sinking right into the clueless, egocentric character who represents all of our worst stereotypes of actors."
 Faraci praised the Caged Heat sequence, as well as Rockwell's cameo, and positively stated on the Mandarin reveal, "rather than a retcon this feels like an expansion, a pulling back of the curtain to reveal more of the picture."
 Conversely, Andrew Wheeler of ComicsAlliance criticized the short's presentation of homosexuality, given it was Marvel Studios' first attempt to bring LGBT concepts into the MCU.
 Brennan Klein at Screen Rant called it "a purely comic short that plays like a sketch from Saturday Night Live".

 Future

-The film Shang-Chi and the Legend of the Ten Rings explores plot elements from the One-Shot, such as the reveal of the actual leader of the Ten Rings, Wenwu, with Kingsley reprising his role as Slattery in the film.
+The film Shang-Chi and the Legend of the Ten Rings (2021) explores plot elements introduced in All Hail the King, such as the reveal of the real leader of the Ten Rings, Wenwu (Tony Leung), with Kingsley reprising his role as Slattery in the film.
 Shang-Chi director Destin Daniel Cretton said they wanted "to be true to" the One-Shot in the film, adding that "including that storyline in this movie I think was not only just really fun, I think it's essential to hear [Slattery] admit how ridiculous that whole situation was".